mpaluchowski/cycling.paluchowski.com/content/races/biegnij-warszawo-2017/outlook.md

     - Warsaw
 ---

 This is going to be _fun_.
-I'm still enjoying [my post-season break]({{< relref "training/2017-season-recap.md" >}}), so I've no pressure whatsover to perform.
+I'm still enjoying [my post-season break]({{< relref "training/2017-season-recap.md" >}}), so I've no pressure whatsoever to perform.
 I want to finish, enjoy it all the way and take advantage of the forecasted sunny weather.
 I'm guessing many of the other 13,000 participants see it the same way.

 <!--more-->